nicmart/DGIM/README.md

-# DGIM
+# The Datar-Gionis-Indyk-Motwani algorithm
-Implementation of the DGIM algorithm to count a stream of ones in a window.
+Given a stream of bits and a window size `N`, we want be able to answer to the question

+How many 1s appeared in the last `k` bits?

 ## Install